About Our Schools

 School Information: Sweet Home High School is a comprehensive school serving approximately 750 students in grades 9 through 12.
 There are 42 teachers, two counselors, three administrators, a career center supervisor and a swimming pool supervisor working with the students, as well as classroom assistants, custodians, secretaries, and food service personnel.

 Academics: Sweet Home High School prides itself on maintaining a wide variety of offerings for our students.
 These include auto, metal, and wood shops, art, both vocal and instrumental music, family and consumer studies, business and Spanish, as well as all the core subjects.
 SHHS offers advanced and college credit classes as well.
 Students may take AP classes in government, U.S. History, and English.
 We also offer many classes in connection with LBCC’s College Now program where students take classes here and get credit from LBCC as well.
-We currently offer the ACT (Accessing College Today) program, where students are enrolled at SHHS, but attend classes at LBCC.

 Activities: Students at SHHS can also participate in a number of co-curricular activities while here.
 We have 13 different sports: Baseball, Softball, Football, Basketball, Volleyball, Cheer, Soccer, Golf, Track, Cross Country, Dance, Swimming and Water Polo.
 We also have many clubs: Josai, Equestrian Club, Amnesty International Club, FBLA, Book Club, Art Club, Forestry Club, student government and Key Club.
 The faculty and staff at Sweet Home High School work hard to provide our students with activities and opportunities in which to be involved and have a good experience while in high school.